ZedCode/how-to-golang-tdd/index.md

 PASS
 ```

 The next test is to provide an **invalid** passphrase to the endpoint.
 Because I have not yet added any code to deal with the parsed input from the `BodyParser` adding the test will result in a failing test that I will, again, go fix in code after the test case is added.
-In `handlers_test.go` I'm adding more to the `tests` slice in the `TestCheckHandler` method.
-To save space here, I am *only* showing the `unitTestData` element for the *newly added* test:
+In `handlers_test.go` I'm adding more to the `tests` slice in the `TestCheckHandler` function.
+To save space here, I am *only* showing the `unitTestData` element for the **newly added** test:

 ```golang
         {